-Sometimes all it takes it a quick phone call or email, many people have no idea their logo was stolen and are pretty embarrassed when it is brought to their attention.
-9/10 times this will happen from what we have found and the other 1/10 will fight you and get really defensive.
+Sometimes all it takes it a quick phone call, email, Facebook Messenger or Instagram message.
+Many people have no idea their logo was stolen and are pretty embarrassed when it is brought to their attention.
+Nine times out of ten this will happen from what we have found and the other 10% will fight you and get really defensive.
 So just be aware if you contact the offender.

 DMCA stands for Digital Millennium Copyright Act and a DMCA notice informs a company that they are using or linking to material that infringes on a copyright.
 Here is a great article on how to send out a DMCA Notice.